dequelabs/axe-core/doc/API.md

       - `enabled` - boolean(optional, default `true`).
 This is used to indicate whether the check is on or off by default.
 Checks that are off are not evaluated, even when included in a rule.
 Overriding this is a common way to disable a particular check across multiple rules.
   - `rules` - Used to add rules to the existing set of rules, or to override the properties of existing rules
     - The rules attribute is an object with key-value pairs, the key is the `id` of a rule and the value is a rule object for that rule
-    - each rule object can contain the following attributes If the rule already exists, it will be overridden with any of the attributes supplied.
-The attributes below that are marked required, are only required for new rules.
+    - each rule object can contain the following attributes.
+If the rule already exists, it will be overridden with any of the attributes supplied.
+The attributes below that are marked required, are only required when adding a new rule.
       - `id` - string(required) for new rules, this is the new ID, otherwise the key of this object is the ID (see above)
       - `impact` - string(optional).
 Override the impact defined by checks
       - `reviewOnFail` - boolean(option, default `false`).
 Override the result of a rule to return "Needs Review" rather than "Violation" if the rule fails.